dh-notes/pandoc-workflow/pandoctut.md

 ---

 # Philosophy
 Writing, storing, and retrieving documents are activities central to the humanities research workflow.
-And yet, many scholars base their practice on [proprietary tools](http://www.antipope.org/charlie/blog-static/2013/10/why-microsoft-word-must-die.html) and formats that fall short of even the most basic requirements of academic writing.
+And yet, many scholars base their practice on proprietary tools and formats that fall short of even the most basic requirements of academic writing.
 The reader will relate to being frustrated with the fragility of footnotes, bibliographies, figures, and book drafts authored in MS Word.
 Still, most journals insist on submissions in .docx format.
 More than causing personal frustration, the reliance on fragile tools and formats has long-term negative implications for the community.
 In such an environment, journals must outsource typesetting, alienating authors from the material contexts of publication and furthermore adding unnecessary barriers to the unfettered circulation of knowledge.
-Closed formats ultimately lead to closed intellectual communities.
+Closed formats ultimately lead to closed intellectual communities.^[See <http://www.antipope.org/charlie/blog-static/2013/10/why-microsoft-word-must-die.html> for an extended discussion of this topic.]

 In this tutorial, we would like to suggest an alternative workflow built around open-source tools and transparent formats.
 The tutorial assumes no prior experience, although we will sometimes digress for the sake of our more advanced readers.

 Inspired by best practices in a variety of disciplines, we were guided by the following principles:

 # Principles
 1. *Preference for plain-text, fully transparent, human-readable formats.* When writing in Word or Google Docs, what you see is not what you get.
 The file contains hidden automatically-generated formatting characters.
 When things go wrong, the obfuscated typesetting layer is difficult to troubleshoot.
 Plain text ensures transparency and answers to the standards of long-term preservation.
 MS Word may go the way of Word Perfect in the future, but plain text will always remain easy to read, catalog, mine, and transform.
 Furthermore, plain text enables easy and powerful versioning of the document, useful in collaboration and organizing drafts.

 2. *Platform independence.* Writing in plain text means you can easily share, edit, and archive your documents in virtually any environment.
 Your plain text files will be accessible on cell phones, tablets, or, perhaps, on a low-powered terminal in some remote library.
 Plain text is backwards compatible and future proof.
 Whatever software or hardware comes along next, it will be able to understand your plain text files.